dtipson/featherweight/README.md

 ##What's still Missing

 1. Making this more of an extensible plugin than a list of custom methods
-2. Standardizing classes, name of plugin
+2. Standardizing classes, figuring out a good final name for the plugin
 3. adding optional methods to rescan and add thumbnails and/or videos that are dynamically added to the page.
-4. Vimeo videos aren't autoplaying on mobile devices, despite the spec.
+4. Vimeo videos aren't autoplaying on mobile devices, despite the autoplay spec.
+It works on mobile widths on desktop, but Android phones are requiring an extra, second click on the loaded play button to start the video
-5. Reducing the size further
+5. Reducing the filesize further
 6. Currently, the mobile version behavior when watching a video is to remove all the other iframe videos on the page, reverting them to the thumbnail view.
 This is because this is the only reliable way to stop them from playing.
-If the embeds used the javascript api, a more elegant solution would be possible, but that's a much bigger project to tackle, and is even a little trickier on the vimeo side.
+By and large for most use cases, this is acceptable behavior.
+If the embeds used the javascript api, a more elegant solution would be possible (pausing already loaded videos so that they can be played from where they left off if the user so desires), but that's a much bigger project to tackle, and is even a little trickier on the vimeo side.
-5. Vimeo videos aren't autoplaying on mobile devices, despite the spec.
+7. Better Loading notifications on mobile, where the load of the iframe can take a non-trivial amount of time.